mosdef-hub/mbuild/CONTRIBUTING.md

 ## Document code with comments

-All public-facing functions should have doscstrings using the numpy style.
+All public-facing functions should have docstrings using the numpy style.
 This includes concise paragraph-style description of what the class or function does, relevant limitations and known issues, and descriptions of arguments.
 Internal functions can have simple one-liner docstrings.